GoogleContainerTools/kpt-functions-sdk/docs/user_guide.md

 This will create the following files:

 - `package.json` that declares `kpt-functions` as the only `dependencies` .
-Everything required to compile, lint and test a kpt function is declared as a `devDependencies` .
+Everything required to compile, lint and test a KPT function is declared as a `devDependencies` .
 - Typescript classes for core and any custom resources generated using the OpenAPI spec published by the chosen cluster.
 - Stub for the first function and the corresponding test file.